weAIDB/CrackSQL/README.md

 ## 📋 TODO <a id="todo"></a>

-- Effective Artifact Release: We are currently preparing our MoE-based cross-dialect embedding models for practical usage and intend to release them on Hugging Face soon.
+- **Effective Artifact Release**: We are currently preparing our MoE-based cross-dialect embedding models for practical usage and intend to release them on Hugging Face soon.
-- Comprehensive Dialect Support: We will support more dialects with prepared syntax parser and functionality specifications, which is a longstanding work and more contributors are welcomed!
+- **Comprehensive Dialect Support**: We will support more dialects with prepared syntax parser and functionality specifications, which is a longstanding work and more contributors are welcomed!
-- Translation Efficiency Improvement: We aim to implement the rules discovered by LLMs into rule systems, thus reducing the LLM invocation overhead.
+- **Translation Efficiency Improvement**: We aim to implement the rules discovered by LLMs into rule systems, thus reducing the LLM invocation overhead.

 ## 👫 Community